Win the Queen's Cash!

 The project includes the replacement of the water main, reconstruction of footpaths, and resurfacing of the road between Jackson and Park Streets.

 This all-in-one approach aims to minimise disruption by avoiding the need for multiple separate projects.
-The work will start in March 2026 and will proceed in stages.
-The full upgrade is expected to take around eight months.
+The work started in March 2026 and the full upgrade is expected to take around eight months.

 Construction Timeline